Spacetime Markov length: a diagnostic for fault tolerance via mixed-state phases

 \textit{\( L'BL \) stabilizers --} The second type of stabilizer arises from the temporal consistency of logical operators.
 Without noise, the logical information encoded in the code at different time instances should agree.
 Consider two instances of a repetition code logical operator, \( Z^{(m_f)}_i \) and \( Z^{(0)}_i \), acting on the code qubits in the final and initial layers of the circuit.
 The temporal consistency of this logical is reflected in the resource state through a stabilizer of the following form:

 Here, the logical operators \( L^Z_{m_f} \) and \( L^Z_{0} \) are linked via the operator \( B_{L^Z} \), which acts within the bulk of the state.
 This stabilizer is illustrated in Fig.~\ref{fig:foliation}(d), where the supports of \( L^Z_{m_f} \) and \( L^Z_{0} \) are highlighted in red, and the support of \( B_{L^Z} \) is depicted in blue.
-We refer to these as $L'BL$ stabilizers, for simplicity.